srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 	ii) abstract - does not have method body, cannot create object directly
 	iii) static - belong to class rather object
 	iv) transient - attribute&methods skipped while serialization
-	v) synchronized - can access by oone thread at a time
+	v) synchronized - can access by one thread at a time
 	vi) volatile - value not cached for thread level rather in Main memory level
 Note: we cannot use private, protected in class, but we can use in innerclass